The Fate of the Initial State Perturbations in Heavy Ion Collisions: New structures observed in two and three particle correlations

 Further confirmation of hydro origin of ridges comes from the centrality dependence of the {\em angular width} of the ridge: the peak in azimuth $sharpens$ for more central collisions, see Fig.\ref{fig_peakwidth}.
 This happens because of two interrelated effects, both well documented.
 For central collisions there is (i) an $increase$ of the radial hydro velocity, accompanied by (ii) a substantial $decrease$ in the freezeout temperature (which goes from $T_c\approx 170 MeV$ in peripheral down to $T_f\approx 90 MeV$ for central collisions.

-The absolute magnitude of the peak's width also provides a limit on how widely the ``spot" can evolve, from its creation at inital time to the freezeout moment.
+Now, let us return to the puzzles.The observed width of the azimuthal peaks provides strong limits on how large is the ``spot" at the freezeout moment.
 In Fig.\ref{fig_spot width} we have plotted the shape of azimuthal peak produced by (semi) circles of radii 1..6 fm.
-We have superimposed Hubble flow and calculated this angular distribution.
+To see those, one has to do a very simple calculation, superimposed the radial Hubble flow with the circular spot, and calculated this angular distribution.
 As one can see from this figure, the width of the distribution grows -- it is 0.57, 0.56, 0.69, 0.76, 0.83, 0.89 for the 6 curves shown.
 Moreover, the distribution shapes become very different from that observed, with two maxima shifted from $\phi=0$ (corresponding to direction of flow at two points at which the circle intersect the fireball boundary).
-Comparing such distribution with observations, e.g. their width with those shown in Fig.\ref{fig_peakwidth}, we concluded that for central collisions the radius of a spot at freezeout is restricted to be $R(\tau_{freezeout})< 3 \, fm$ or so.
-As we already argued in the Introduction, this is by about factor two smaller than the radius of the sound horizon with realistic speed of sound .
+Comparing such distribution with observations, e.g. their width with those shown in Fig.\ref{fig_peakwidth},one finds that the radius of a spot at freezeout is restricted to be $R(\tau_{freezeout})< 3 \, fm$ or so.
+As we already argued in the Introduction, this is already by about factor two smaller than the radius of the ``sound horizon" expected with the realistic speed of sound .
+Therefore, naive picture of expanding hydro waves is in direct contradiction to data.

-Having mentioned the agreement with overall hydro -- radial and elliptic flows -- it is only fair to mention their important differences.
-The (soft) ridge has dramatic centrality dependence shown in Fig.\ref{fig_transition}.
+Having mentioned the main puzzle, let me also point out other cases of qualitative differences between the overall hydro expansion and the (soft) ridge.
+The latter has dramatic centrality dependence shown in Fig.\ref{fig_transition}, sharply disappearing at cenrtain centrality.
 (The lines and shaded area marks GLS is some simple scaling expected from noninteracting minijet event generator: it only describe the data at peripheral bins at small densities).
-Furthermore, note that the comparison of the 200 and 62 GeV AuAu data shows that the transition point seem to be at the $same$ transverse particle density $\rho_c=(3/2)dN_{ch}/dy/S \approx 3$.
-One might naively think that for $\rho<\rho_c$ the matter is simply too dilute to show hydrodynamical effects: but in fact both radial and elliptic flows (e.g. $v_2/\epsilon_2$) are quite smooth at such centrality and show no rapid changes.
+Furthermore, the comparison of the 200 and 62 GeV AuAu data shows that the transition point seem to be at the $same$ transverse particle density $\rho_c=(3/2)dN_{ch}/dy/S \approx 3$, so one may naively think that for $\rho<\rho_c$ the matter is simply too dilute to show hydrodynamical effects.
+Yet in fact both radial and elliptic flows have quite smooth centrality dependence and show no rapid changes at the same point at all.

 This difference between ridges and overall hydro flows may be directly related to the main dilemma of this paper.
 If the cones and ridges are hydrodynamical, then why can they be so different from overall hydrodynamical expansion in their centrality dependence?